Zandercraft/ZCEggify/README.md

 A big thanks to
 - WiseHollow - Original Developer
 - The WorldEdit team - Some classes were used from the WorldEdit plugin.
+- willies952002 - without his generous giving of time and help, this would never have been possible.